 - Identify the area the MEASURABLE ANNUAL GOAL will address.
-The area may be an academic content area (e.g. math, science) and/or a functional area (e.g., behavior, organization).
-For all students working on Extended Standards (following the Alternate Achievement Standards pathway), each content area (i.e., reading, math, and functional skills) must be addressed. - Targets the individual needs of the student resulting from the student's disability and how the student's disability affects his/her involvement and progress in the general education curriculum.
+The area may be core academic content area (e.g. math, science) and/or a functional area (e.g., community participation, communication, self-determination, behavior).
+For all students participating in the Alabama Alternate Assessment Program, measurable annual goals must be written for English language arts, math, and functional skills. - Targets the individual needs of the student resulting from the student's disability and how the student's disability affects his/her involvement and progress in the general education curriculum.
+Specially designed instruction should address the unique needs of a student.